-In a bowl, mix flour, baking soda, and baking powder.
+In a bowl, mix flour, baking soda, baking powder, and salt.

 Pour the wet mix into the dry mix.
 Stir until just combined.
 Try not to overmix.

-Coat a non-stick pan with butter or oil.
+Coat a pankcake machine, griddle, or a non-stick pan with butter or oil.
 Cook pancakes over medium heat.
-If the heat is too high, pancakes will burn, and the color won’t be nicely pink.
-Alternatively, use a waffle maker with pancake plates.
-These came out the best.
+If the heat is too high, pancakes will burn, and the color won't be nicely pink.

 For bright pink color, use over-roasted beets.
 Precooked storebought beets are not as saturated.